-Amy Willhite, Extension Company Director and Secretary/Treasurer, prepared the Loan Feasibility Study titled "Feasibility Study for the Emergency Repair of the Las Animas Consolidated Canal Diversion Dam, February, 2010."
-Technical assistance was provided by Steve Jamieson, P.E., of W.W.
-Wheeler & Associates, Inc. The study was prepared in accordance with the CWCB guidelines.
+Amy Willhite, Canal Company Director and Secretary/Treasurer and Steve Jamieson, P.E., of W.W.
+Wheeler & Associates, Inc., prepared the Loan Feasibility Study titled "Feasibility Study for the Emergency Repair of the Las Animas Consolidated Canal Diversion Dam, February, 2010."
+The study was prepared in accordance with the CWCB guidelines.

-Consolidated Extension Canal Company
+Las Animas Consolidated Canal Company

-The Extension Company is a non-profit mutual ditch company incorporated in 1941; although the ditch has been in existence since the 1870s when the most senior water rights were appropriated.
-The Extension Company is managed by a five-member board of directors.
+The Canal Company is a non-profit mutual ditch company incorporated in 1941; although the ditch has been in existence since the 1870s when the most senior water rights were appropriated.
+The Canal Company is managed by a five-member board of directors.
 The board has the power to enter into contracts, to cut off water deliveries to shareholders who fail to pay their assessments, and the power to offer stock for sale to pay back assessments.
 Shareholders must approve assessments at the annual meetings.

-There are 8 shareholders and 1,233.25 shares of stock.
-Xcel Energy owns 660.25 shares (54%) of the Extension Company; however, it leases all of its water to local irrigators for agricultural use.
+There are 11 shareholders and 562 shares of stock.
+Xcel Energy owns 430 shares (77%) of the Canal Company; however, it leases all of its water to local irrigators for agricultural use.
 Xcel Energy has committed to pay for its portion of the Project costs from its capital reserves.
-The remaining Project funding will come from the Canal Company.
-(See agenda item 14b.)
+The remaining Project funding will come from the Extension Company.
+(See agenda item 14a.)
+The Extension Company owns 95 shares (17%) of the Canal Company.